G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

 As $\psi_!$ is homotopical (Corollary~\ref{cor:alpha-shriek-injective-EM}), it is then enough to show that $p$ is a $K$-global weak equivalence, which is just an instance of Example~\ref{ex:G-globally-contractible}. \end{proof} \end{prop}

-\begin{cor} Let $K\subset\mathcal M$ be universal, let $\psi\colon K\to G$ be injective, and let $L$ be any simplicial set.
+\begin{cor} Let $K\subset\mathcal M$ be any subgroup, let $\psi\colon K\to G$ be injective, and let $L$ be any simplicial set.
 Then $(E\mathcal M\times_\psi G)\times L$ is kernel oblivious. \begin{proof} The kernel oblivious $E\mathcal M$-$G$-simplicial sets are obviously closed under $G$-global weak equivalences.
 Thus, the claim follows from the previous proposition together with Example~\ref{ex:triv-oblivious}. \end{proof} \end{cor}

 \begin{proof}[Proof of Theorem~\ref{thm:im-lambda}] The implications $(\ref{item:il-any-cof})\Rightarrow(\ref{item:il-ess-im})$ and $(\ref{item:il-ess-im})\Rightarrow(\ref{item:il-some-cof})$ follow immediately from Remark~\ref{rk:change-of-family-sset-explicit}.
 For the remaining implications we will use: